 Spending those Membership Rewards® points isn't particularly straightforward.
 According to American Express, the value of your Membership Rewards® points varies based on how you use them.
 Meaning, the number of points required for an item may vary depending on the merchant offering the item and which redemption channel you choose.
 Points are redeemed through various channels funneling through American Express Membership Rewards®.

 The Bank of America® Business Advantage Cash Rewards Mastercard® credit card isn't a charge card like the Business Green Rewards Card from American Express, and also unlike the American Express card, there is no annual fee.
-Bank of America® cardholders earn cash back rather than points with their purchases: 3 percent cash back on purchases made at gas stations and office supply stores (up to $250,000 in combined spending each year, then 1 percent after that), 2 percent back at restaurants and 1 percent on all other purchases.
-New cardholders can earn a $200 statement credit by making $500 in purchases within the first 60 days of card ownership.
-Additionally, new Bank of America® Business Advantage Cash Rewards Mastercard® credit card members also enjoy nine billing cycles of 0 percent APR on purchases (then, 13.24% - 23.24% Variable APR on purchases), making this a great choice if you have start-up costs coming your way or some other major purchase.
+Bank of America® cardholders earn cash back rather than points with their purchases: 3% at gas stations (default), office supply stores, on travel, TV/telecom and wireless, computer services or business consulting; 2% cash back on dining (for the first $50,000 in combined choice category/dining purchases each calendar year 1% thereafter); and 1% cash back on all other purchases.
+New cardholders can earn a $300 statement credit by making $3,000 in purchases within the first 90 days of card ownership.

 Both cards offer an annual fee waiver the first year before $95 annual fees kick in.
 Unlike the American Express card, Capital One customers earn cash back, rather than points toward purchases, making it simpler.
 Capital One® Spark® Cash for Business cardholders earn an unlimited 2 percent cash back on all purchases, which could add up to thousands of dollars to pour back into their business.